wix-incubator/ui-autotools/packages/schema-extract/README.md

     const linkedSchema = linker.flatten(files[0], 'IAnimal');

 ```
-The linker will return a linked schema of the entity we requested (In `exportName`).
+**Note:** If you want to use the linker with a different extractor please see the [creating a custom linker section](#creating-a-custom-linker).

-**Note**: At the moment it is not possible to automatically link all the exports of a given file.
+Also, at the moment it is not possible to automatically link all the exports of a given file.
 You can do this by going over the exports of the file and invoking `flatten` for each one, but this may not be an efficient process.
 ## Result example

 To better understand how the transformation works, take a look at the following interface: